rblack42/ACCweb.cosc2325/Appendix/Tools/SourceCodeControl/Git/GitIntro.rst

 ..  warning::

-    Do not do this step if you work on the ACC COmputer Studies Lab machines, only add this setup on your personal development systems.
+    Do not do this step if you work on the ACC Computer Studies Lab machines, only add this setup on your personal development systems.

 ..  code-block:: text